iifl-logo

 a) The final dividend proposed in the previous year, declared, and paid by the Company during the year, is in accordance with Section 123 of the Act, as applicable.

-b) The board of directors of the Companyhas proposed a final dividend for the year which is subject to the approval of the members at the ensuing annual general meeting.
+c) The board of directors of the Company has proposed a final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
 The amount of dividend proposed is in accordance with section 123 of the Act, as applicable.

-(vi) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2024, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+(vi) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account for the financial year ended March 31,2025, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the company as per the statutory requirements for record retention.

 3. We are enclosing our report in terms of Section 143(5) of the Act, on the basis of such verification of the books and records of the Company as we considered appropriate and according to the information and explanations given to us, in Annexure C on the directions issued by the Comptroller and Auditor General of India.